Linaro/lava/doc/deprecated/multinode.rst

 Once roles are defined, actions (including test images and test definitions) can be marked as applying to specific roles (if no role is specified, all roles use the action).

-A role can be marked as `slave` (thanks to the ``is_slave`` argument).
-A slave role will not be booted by LAVA directly but by another device within the MultiNode group.

 If insufficient boards exist to meet the combined requirements of all the roles specified in the job, the job will be rejected.